paulinaSzymanska/IngredientsApp/README.md

 and the run app

-## if you run app from phone
+## if you run app from phone there are few rules!

-just enjoy!
+1. When you run app you have to apply recipe as a pdf file from phone
+2. Recipe has to have "Składniki/SKŁADNIKI/składniki" and "PRZYGOTOWANIE/przygotowanie/Przygotowanie" part without it will not work
+3. There is a seperate site for every type of meal, so if u want to generate shop list for desserts you should type number sites in site called "Dessert"